massimo-rnd/email-extractor/README.md

   <h1>email-extractor</h1>
   <p>
-    email-extractor is a C# CLI-Application that enables you to extract email addresses from almost any website.
+    email-extractor is a crossplatform C# CLI-Application that enables you to extract email addresses from almost any website.
   </p>
 </div>